Developing and establishing an enrolment scheme

 When the Ministry or a board becomes concerned about a school’s roll, capacity and the potential for overcrowding, an enrolment scheme might be considered as a response to growth (if the school does not already have one).
-Schools must abide by the requirements stated in the Education Act when preparing a scheme.
+The Ministry and schools must abide by the requirements in the Education and Training Act when establishing and operating a scheme.

 |Level of compliance||Main audience||Other|

 - The Education and Training Act 2020

 - Enrolment schemes for other types of schools

 - Consulting the community and network

 - Steps to initiate a scheme

 Schools are not required to have an enrolment scheme unless overcrowding might be an issue and the Ministry decides that one is necessary.
 The MInistry is responsible for developing enrolment schemes.

 The Ministry considers current and future student numbers when developing enrolment schemes and monitors these against the physical capacity that the school has available (or the maximum roll for those types of schools that have them).